ytspar/screamingfrog-docker/README.md

 Giving it a version bump to 11.3 and 4gb RAM by default.

+## Very important

+The license file is licence.txt (in UK English, licence is the noun and license the verb form... go figure).

+There should be no newline at the end.

+If you're stuck on "license invalid" errors, `scp` the file from a GUI version of Screaming Frog on your local machine (on my Mac, the config files are located at `~/.ScreamingFrogSEOSpider`).

+**So**

+From your local Screaming Frog directory,

+`scp licence.txt user@remoteboxip:~/reotescreamingfrogdir/licence.txt`

+You may also want to compare the sha1 checksums of both with `openssl sha1 licence.txt`

 # ScreamingFrog Docker (Enhanced)

 Forked from https://github.com/iihnordic/screamingfrog-docker - thanks for the original